MakUrSpace/mission-control/README.md

 ### Continuous Integration

 - `.drone.yml` defines the CI pipeline.
-- Pushes or merges to master automatically trigger the CI pipeline.
+- Pushes or merges to __release/public__ automatically trigger the CI pipeline.
 - The CI pipeline runs the docker-compose file to build the application and deploy the image to a private Docker registry.

 ### Continuous Deployment

 - `.drone.yml` defines the CD pipeline.
-- After building successfully, changes in the master branch are automatically deployed to the production server.
+- After building successfully, changes in the __releaes/public__ branch are automatically deployed to the production server.

 ## Contributing